What is Non-Linear Regression?

 Calculate the logit (p) = log(p/1-p)

-While calculating the logit values, calculate the slope and intercept using logit values and Log values of cholesterol.
+Calculate the slope and intercept using logit values and log values of cholesterol.

-We have to use statistical tools (like R and Minitab) to model the logistic regression.
+We must use statistical tools (like R and Minitab) to model the logistic regression.

-Once the model was ready, Use the sigmoid function to find whether the chances of the patient is dead or alive for a particular cholesterol level.
+Once the model is ready, Use the sigmoid function to find whether the chances of the patient is dead or alive for a particular cholesterol level.

 Probit Analysis

-The probit model was first introduced by Chester Bliss in 1934, but the maximum likelihood method was proposed by Ronald Fisher as an appendix to Bliss in 1935.
+The probit model was first introduced by Chester Bliss in 1934, but Ronald Fisher proposed the maximum likelihood method as an appendix to Bliss in 1935.

-A probit model is a popular specification for an ordinal or a binary response model.
+A probit model is a popular ordinal or binary response model specification.
 This model, which employs a probit link function, was estimated using the maximum likelihood method, hence this estimation was named probit regression.

 z= β0+ β1x1+ β2x2+………………+ βnxn